lud/gem/README.md

 ### Events and persistence

-Events returned by a command `run/2` callback is a list that can contain any values besides a few special cases:
+Events returned by a command `run/2` callback is a list of tuples with two elements.
+The first element of the tuple is the _topic_ and the second element is the event value.
+So basically `{:my_event, value}` is a valid event.

+There are a few rules to respect about events:

-  * An event cannot be a list.
+  * As said before, an event is a tuple of size 2.
   * 2-tuples where the first element is `:update`, `:delete` or `:insert` are special events reserved by Gem.
+They will not be dispatched as they are used to persist data to the repository.
+    Refer to the the "Update events" section to know more.
-  * 2-tuples where the first element is itself a tuple with `:updated`, `:deleted` or `:inserted` as its first element are normal events (e.g. `{{:updated, type_of_entity}, entity}`) but repository adapters may issue those events after perfoming writes, you should then respect their data shape.
+  * 2-tuples where the _topic_ is itself a tuple matching `{:updated, _}`, `{:deleted, _}` or `{:inserted, _}`, for instance
+    `{{:updated, Account}, %Account{}}`, are normal events but repository adapters issue those events after perfoming writes, you should then respect their data shape if you want to mimic those events.

+Special events (`:update`, `:delete` or `:insert`) will be handled before any other event of the list is handled.
+Order of events within each group (special or normal) is respected.

 Each event returned by the command is passed to the `transform_event/2` callback of the dispatcher module.
-The standard dispatcher (`Gem.Adapter.EventDispatcher.Registry`) will not perform any changes to your events and return them as they are, but you may want to provide your own dispatcher to be able to transform events.
+The standard dispatcher (`Gem.Adapter.EventDispatcher.Registry`) will not perform any changes to your events and return them as they are, but you may want to provide your own dispatcher to be able to transform events as you see fit.

-If the `transform_event/2` returns a list, it is a list of new events.
+If `transform_event/2` returns a list, it is a list of new events.
+The results of this thransformation is also flattened.
-The results of events thransformation is then flattened, that is why an event cannot be a list.

 Note that events returned by `transform_event/2` will not be recursively passed to this callback.
+If you need this behaviour, you will have to flatten your own list and call `transform_event/2` recursively.

 #### Update events

-Events that are 2-tuples where the first element is either `:insert`, `:update` or `:delete` will be swallowed by Gem (not dispatched) and will trigger writes in the given repository adapter.
+Events that are 2-tuples where the first element is either `:insert`, `:update` or `:delete` will be swallowed by Gem (not dispatched) and will trigger writes in the given repository adapter ; before any other event is dispatched.

 For example, the following `run/2` callback for a command is _pure_ and returns and event to write data to the database: